lidofinance/lido-staking-vault-cli/docs/cli/commands/consolidation.md

 2. Checks finality checkpoints and validator eligibility
 3. Calculates consolidation fees using EIP-7251 predeploy contract
 4. Generates consolidation request transactions
-5. Creates rewards adjustment transaction if needed
+5. Creates fee exemption transaction if needed
 6. Executes all transactions in batch

 **Notes:**

 - This command uses the EIP-7251 consolidation mechanism
 - Consolidation requests are sent to the predeploy contract at `0x0000BBdDc7CE488642fb579F8B00f3a590007251`
-- The process includes automatic fee calculation and rewards adjustment
+- The process includes automatic fee calculation and fee exemption
 - All transactions are executed atomically - either all succeed or all fail